King of the Ring (2001): Preliminary matches

 As the show began, the semi-final round of the King of the Ring tournament started with Kurt Angle wrestling against his teammate Christian.
 Angle dominated the match earlier on and tried to finish it quickly but Christian started getting momentum over Angle.
 Angle quickly regained momentum by hitting Christian with a series of suplexes.
 Christian eventually hit Angle with a Spinning Heel Kick.
 Christian started dominating the match until Shane McMahon interfered in the match and prevented Christian from winning the match.
 Angle took advantage and hit Christian with an Olympic Slam for the victory.

 The next match in the semi-final was between Edge and Rhyno.
 Rhyno dominated most of the match and untied a turnbuckle pad.
 Both men eventually knocked out each other by Spearing and hitting a Gore on each other.
 Rhyno tried to hit another Gore on Edge but Edge avoided the move and Rhyno hit the untied turnbuckle.
 Edge followed by hitting Rhyno with an Edgecution to advance to the final round.

 The third match was Dudley Boyz's (Bubba Ray Dudley and D-Von Dudley) scheduled title defense of the WWF Tag Team Championship against Spike Dudley and a mystery partner.
 The mystery partner was revealed to be the current Intercontinental champion Kane.
 Spike battled the Dudley Boyz for most of the match until Kane was tagged in.
 Kane dominated the Dudley Boyz until Spike was tagged in again.
 Spike hit Bubba with a Dudley Dog and tried to pin Bubba for the victory.
 However, D-Von prevented Spike from pinning Bubba and the Dudley Boyz hit Spike with a 3-D to retain the Tag Team Championship.

 Edge won the 2001 King of the Ring tournament.

 The fourth match was the final round of the King of the Ring tournament between Kurt Angle and Edge.
 Angle focused on Edge's ribs that were injured during his match with Rhyno.
 Angle dominated most of the match against Edge before applying an Ankle Lock on Edge.
 Edge reversed the hold into a pinfall but Christian distracted the referee to prevent Edge from winning the match.
-Angle applied another Ankle Lock on Edge and Edge tapped out to the hold but was unable to win the match as the referee was still distracted.
+Angle applied another Ankle Lock on Edge and Edge tapped out to the hold but the match continued as the referee was still distracted.
 Shane McMahon interfered in the match by spearing Angle.
 Edge followed it by hitting Angle with an Edgecution to win the 2001 King of the Ring tournament.

 The fifth match pitted Jeff Hardy defending the WWF Light Heavyweight Championship against X-Pac.
 Hardy dominated earlier part of the match until X-Pac got control of the match.
 Throughout the match, Hardy and X-Pac did cruiserweight action.
 In the closing moments of the match, X-Pac hit Hardy with an X-Factor and pinned him.
 However, as the match ended, the referee realized that Hardy's foot was on the rope and the match continued.
 Hardy executed a Swanton Bomb and got the pinfall to retain the Light Heavyweight Championship.